CODEJIN/NaturalSpeech2/README.md

     * CE-RVQ is only applied to the last RVQ layer.
         * In the tests, when applied to all layers, the loss term of CE-RVQ becomes too large, causing the data loss to not decrease properly.
         * The cause of this issue is unknown.
-        * One possible explanation is that the HifiCodec used in this repository, which has only two residuals, may have a significant influence from the previous RVQ layers compared to the 16 layers in the original paper.
+        * One possible explanation is that the HifiCodec used in this repository, which has only two RVQ layers, may have a significant influence from the former RVQ layers compared to the 16 RVQ in the original paper.
 * The audio codec has been changed to `HifiCodec` from [AcademiCodec](https://github.com/yangdongchao/AcademiCodec).
     * This is done to reduce the time spent training a separate audio codec.
     * The model uses 22.05Khz audio, but no audio resampling is applied.